PiERN: Token-Level Routing for Integrating High-Precision Computation and Reasoning: PiERN Methodology

 \subsection{Stepwise Training}

-We propose a stepwise training method that decouples the training processes of different modules in PiERN, reduces the interference between heterogeneous optimization objectives of numerical computation and natural language, thereby improving training convergence stability, and ensures high-precision, interpretability, and dynamic scalability of experts.
+We propose a stepwise training method that decouples the training processes of different modules in PiERN, reduces the interference between heterogeneous optimization objectives of numerical computation and natural language.

-\textbf{Stage 1: Expert Model Pre-training.} As shown in Figure~\ref{fig:moe-train}(a), in the first stage, we train the high-precision scientific computation experts based on fixed numerical input–output pairs, where the data come from a scientific or industrial domain.
-Let the training data be $(\mathbf{x}, \mathbf{y}) \in \mathcal{D}_{\text{exp}}$, where $\mathbf{x}$ denotes the input conditions or parameters and $\mathbf{y}$ denotes the corresponding ground-truth numerical computation results.
+\textbf{Stage 1: Expert Model Pre-training.} As shown in Figure~\ref{fig:moe-train}(a), for neural network based high-precision scientific computation experts, the first stage involves training on fixed numerical input-output pairs, where the data come from a scientific or industrial domain.
+It should be noted that this stage can be skipped for non-neural network experts.
+Let the training data be $(\mathbf{x}, \mathbf{y}) \in \mathcal{D}_{\text{exp}}$, where $\mathbf{x}$ denotes the input conditions and $\mathbf{y}$ denotes the corresponding ground-truth high-precision numerical computation results.
 The expert model $f_\theta$ approximates the true mapping by minimizing the mean squared error (MSE):

-After convergence, the parameters of the expert model are frozen to maintain its high-precision scientific computation capability during subsequent PiERN training and inference.
+After convergence, the parameters of the expert model are frozen to maintain its high-precision scientific computation capability during subsequent PiERN inference.

-\textbf{Stage 2: Text-to-Computation Module Training.} In the second stage, we optimize the text-to-computation module so that it can align inputs of language-computation task with the inputs of high-precision scientific computation experts.
-The training data are $(\mathbf{s}, \mathbf{x}) \in \mathcal{D}_{\text{text2comp}}$, where $\mathbf{s}$ denotes the natural language computation task inputs and $\mathbf{x}$ denotes the structured numerical inputs required by the experts.
-The mapping function $g_\phi$ learns to project text inputs into numerical input representations compatible with the experts, as shown in Figure~\ref{fig:moe-train}(b), by minimizing the MSE loss:
+\textbf{Stage 2: Text-to-Computation Module Training.} In the second stage, we optimize the text-to-computation module so that it can align inputs of language computation-reasoning task with the inputs of high-precision scientific computation experts.
+The training data are $(\mathbf{s}, \mathbf{x}) \in \mathcal{D}_{\text{text2comp}}$, where $\mathbf{s}$ denotes the natural language computation-reasoning task inputs and $\mathbf{x}$ denotes the structured numerical inputs required by the experts.
+The mapping function $g_\phi$ learns to project text inputs into numerical input representations that are not only compatible with the experts but also capture how the semantics of the text may inherently influence the appropriate inputs for the experts, as shown in Figure~\ref{fig:moe-train}(b), by minimizing the MSE loss:

 To further strengthen the alignment between semantics and numerical values, we optionally introduce a contrastive loss~\citep{Oord2018RepresentationLW}, inspired by its successful application in cross-modal representation learning such as CLIP for vision–language alignment~\citep{Radford2021LearningTV}: